Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Introduction

-Compared to the TOP, agents in an SPCG aim to maximize their individual rewards rather than a collective utility given a \textit{conflict-resolution rule}: a rule that defines the prize distribution when multiple robots serve the same node.
-Additionally, in the SPCG formulation, the start and the terminal nodes need not be fixed; robots may initialize randomly and choose between multiple terminal nodes as time progresses.
-We prove that when the graph is complete, there exists a unique pure Nash equilibrium (PNE) that can be obtained under local information and rank-based conflict resolution.
-We propose two new algorithms to obtain best-response strategies under the multi-agent reinforcement learning (MARL) paradigm, showing that the resulting strategies coincide with the Nash equilibrium in complete graphs.
-Further, we quantify the \textit{Price-of-Anarchy} (PoA) --the ratio between the worst-case equilibrium and the optimal routing solution obtained by solving a mixed-integer linear program (MILP).
-In experiments conducted on real-world graphs, we observe that when the robots' local observations are conditioned on their ordinal rank, learned policies achieve 95\% total team reward of the optimal routing solution in an equivalent TOP, show better generalizability to previously unseen prize distributions, and scale better with the number of agents.
-Fig. \ref{fig:cover} compares best-response strategies in a prize-collecting game to the optimal strategy of an equivalent TOP.
+Compared to the TOP, given a pre-announced \textit{conflict-resolution} rule, agents in an SPCOG aim to maximize their individual rewards rather than the collective utility.
+A conflict-resolution rule is a rule that defines how to distribute the prize when multiple agents serve the same node.
+Additionally, in the SPCOG formulation, the start and the terminal nodes need not be fixed; there may exist multiple terminal nodes in an SPCOG, allowing the agents to choose according to their preferences.
+We show that when the graph is complete, there exists a unique pure Nash equilibrium (PNE) that can be obtained under local information and rank-based conflict resolution.
+We propose the concept of ``Ordinal Rank" --an agent's effective rank in temporarily-formed local neighborhoods, for finding \textit{localized best responses} at each stage under rank-based conflict resolution rules in games on graphs.
+Secondly, we propose Fictitious Ordinal Response Learning (FORL) --an entropy-regulated scheduling algorithm inspired by the classical fictitious-play method to obtain convergent policies in independent-multi-agent reinforcement learning (MARL) settings.
+In experiments conducted on real-world graphs, we observe that when the robots' local observations are conditioned on their ordinal ranks, policies learned under parameter-sharing achieve 95\% total team reward compared to that of optimal routing solution in an equivalent TOP, show better generalizability to previously unseen prize distributions, and scale better with the number of agents.

+Fig.~\ref{fig:cover} compares best-response strategies in a prize-collecting game to the optimal strategy of an equivalent TOP.
+Here, $S, D$ denote the start and terminal nodes.
+One robot gets priority during conflicts.
+In the TOP, the optimal policy (left) routes the robots to maximize the \emph{total reward} regardless of their ranks.
+However, when the robots are \emph{self-interested}, the senior robot must directly move to prize (2.5) ignoring the prize (1) to prevent being cut-in-front, while the other must move to (1.5) (right).
+Therefore, the maximum total reward in the SPCOG (4) is less than that of the TOP's (5).